jmcoder1/filtr-chrome-extension/README.md

 To Do List

-	 Think of a better name
+	 Think of a better name\
+	 Change the logo?

 Post Types: